 Episode 20 – Dealing With Errors

 Today I am going to talk about shaking off errors.
 This is one occurrence that very few softball players can get away from in their playing career.
 But what do you do with them when they happen?
-So what do you do after an error?
+What do you do after an error?
 A lot of the time, the response to an error is dependant on the consequences and the game situation.
 An error made at the beginning of a game will most likely be less costly than an error in the 7th inning when your team is down by 1 run.
-The error at the beginning of the game is easier to discard mentally because you know that the entire game is not going to be dependent on that one error.
-In the last inning of a close game however means that you could potentially loose the game and the whole team and coaches might be upset with you after the error occurs.
+The error at the beginning of the game is easier to discard mentally because you know that the entire game is not going to depend on that one error.
+Being in the last inning of a close game however, means that you could potentially lose the game and you might feel that the whole team and coaches will be upset with you after the error occurs.

 It can also depend on what level of ball you are playing.
 On a recreation team, the pressure might be less than if you are on the National team.
 I have however seen some pretty competitive recreation teams though so it depends entirely on your team environment.
 It will also depend on the time of the season you are playing in and the importance of the game.
 If it is an exhibition game, that’s when you are solidifying skills and the pressure should be less.
 A championship game of course can have different consequences for an error.

 I would like to encourage players and coaches though to use errors as learning experiences.
 What often happens is when a player makes an error in practise, either the coach hits another ball at them until they get it right or yells out the adjustments to make such as, get your glove down.
 This is actually a great opportunity to allow the player to get better at it on their own.
 If after an error the coach says, “ok, ask yourself why you missed that ball.
 Don’t tell me, simply ask yourself and then make the adjustment.”
 Then hit another ball to them but in a different position.
 By allowing the athlete to self direct their improvements at practice, they are more likely to do it in a game.